 A separate computational tool analysis reads and highlights possible overlap regions if exist.
 Such overlap between two reads can be merged using the reference sequence data.
 Read overlap analysis will increase the efficiency of reading assembly.

 The algorithms used to determine the read overlap are MHAP- MinHash Algorithm and BLASR.
 Besides, another algorithm often used for long read overlap is LROD (Long read overlap detection).
 Both are based on the K-mer distribution.

 Put simply, sequence read assembly is a process of assembling or arranging all the reads in the correct order.
 It is often known as genome assembly, read assembly or sequence assembly.

 Technically, it’s a software-based computational method to merge correct reads with each other, thereby constructing the original nucleotide order of a genome or target that we wish to study.
 However, it is important to know that millions of individual reads are generated, aligned and assembled to generate the entire genome sequence.

 Sequencing read assembly is an important and interesting topic and should be discussed separately.
 I will write a dedicated article on it and update it here.

 Paired vs single-end sequencing reads:

-Paired-end sequencing sequences the read (fragment) from both ends while the single-end sequencing reads sequence the read from a single side or from one end.
+Paired-end sequencing sequences the read (fragment) from both ends while single-end sequencing reads sequence the read from a single side or one end.
 So it is understandable that paired-end sequencing provides more accurate results.